reponomadx/ws1-sentinelone-installer/README.md

 - 🚀 Installs the SentinelOne agent using `installer`
 - 🧹 Cleans up all temporary files

+### `s1_upgrade.sh`
+- 🔍 Checks current installed SentinelOne version
+- 🔁 Compares against expected version
+- 📦 Copies upgrade PKG if out of date
+- ⬆️ Performs in-place upgrade using `sentinelctl upgrade-pkg`
+- 🧹 Cleans up staging files

 ---

 ## 🧰 Requirements

-To use this script successfully in a Workspace ONE environment:
+To use these scripts successfully in a Workspace ONE environment:

 - SentinelOne `.pkg` must be present in Munki’s local cache
 - A base64-encoded **registration token** must be provided by your SentinelOne console